AdaCore/spark2014/docs/develguide/translation_why3.rst

-We see that it uses the predefined equality on X and the primitive equality on Y. Also notice that, if the type has discriminants, equalities on components are only considered if the components are indeed present (ie when the predicate discriminant check for the corresponding component returns True).
+We see that it uses the predefined equality on X and the primitive equality on Y. Also notice that, if the type has discriminants, equalities on components are only considered if the components are indeed present (i.e. when the predicate discriminant check for the corresponding component returns True).

 For types with a private part, an uninterpreted logic function is